justpsychiatry/Justpsychiatry-Article-Archive/docs/source/J_pak_psych_soc/jpps_-subha_malik.rst

    meta-analysis of electronic databases to identify the prevalence of sexual harassment of nurses and nursing students.
 The results revealed that there was prevalence of sexual harassment that was significantly associated with negative consequences\ :sup:`7`.

-Hence the objectives of the present study are;
+   Hence the objectives of the present study are:

 1. To identify the different types of violence and harassment prevalent from which nurses suffer in public and private hospitals.